paulgibeault/SmallBusinessRetail/docs/blueprint.md

 - Clean and simple layout for easy navigation, prioritizing clear graphics and subtle background imagery.
 - Use clear, modern icons with a slightly rounded design to highlight dietary options (GF/Vegan) and other features.

+## Dependencies

+- react-icons: For using a wide variety of icons.
+- @fortawesome/fontawesome-svg-core: For using font awesome icons.
+- @fortawesome/free-solid-svg-icons: For using solid font awesome icons.

 ## Original User Request:
 Okay, this sounds like a fantastic and delicious venture!
 Here's a breakdown of how BoiseBakedGoods.com could be conceptualized based on your description, focusing on the platform structure, features, and community building: